 Through your membership, you received $1,000 during that year in medical services that were qualified medical expenses, but were not reimbursed by insurance.

 If your physician provides an invoice that shows the actual cost of qualified medical expenses received under your concierge agreement, then you can reimburse yourself for that $1,000 from your HSA.

 However, you cannot reimburse yourself from your HSA for concierge services that are more than your annual concierge fee.

 Compare Pricing on the Best HSA Plans Available

 Qualification for Reimbursement

-There are exceptions and qualifications, of course.
-You can reimburse your HSA or send payment to the medical concierge directly from your HSA regardless of the criterion of the medical expense.
-If you reimburse yourself for concierge services received, ensure you keep detailed records in case of an IRS audit of your HSA.
+There are exceptions and qualifications, of course: You can reimburse your HSA or send payment to the medical concierge or DPC plan directly from your HSA regardless of the criterion of the medical expense.
+If you reimburse yourself for concierge services received, ensure you keep detailed records in case of an IRS audit of your HSA contributions.